merbird/modal-block/README.md

 **Show Close X in Title** If selected a close 'X' button will be shown in the title bar of the modal.
 Note the screen level close X will not be shown.

-**Modal Size** One of Small (max 400px wide), Medium (max 600px wide), Large (max 800px wide),  XL (max 100px wide), FullScreen.
+**Close X Size** Size of close 'X' in title.
+Can be px, em, rem, % or mix of values.
+For example, '10px', '5rem 10px', '10px 5px 10px 10px'.
+Specify a max of 4 values in standard padding css format.

+### Content Options

 **Modal Background Color** RGBA / Hex color for modal background.

+**Background Image** Background Image to use for modal content area.
+Displays a centered image with the background-size set to cover.

 **Modal Padding** Padding around modal portion of window.
 Can be px, em, rem, % or mix of values.
 For example, '10px', '5rem 10px', '10px 5px 10px 10px'.
 Specify a max of 4 values in standard padding css format.

-**Modal Border Radius** Used to create rounded corners.
-Can be px, em, rem, % or mix of values.
-For example, '10px', '5rem 10px', '10px 5px 10px 10px'.
-Specify a max of 4 values in standard border-radius css format.

-**Disable Close on Overlay Click** Toogle defaults to off.
-If set to on then user cannot close modal by clicking on overlay.

-**Disable Close on Escape** Toogle defaults to off.
-If set to on then user cannot close modal by pressing Escape key.

 **Show Close Btn** Defaults to N. If yes close button is displayed in the modal window.